sympodius/haiverin.scot/content/life/what-i-did-during-lockdown/index.md

 - Improve My Violin Playing
 - Read More Books

 I did well with those.
 I finished knitting my first ever Fair Isle jumper (based on photos from [Ysolda](https://web.archive.org/web/20180917135426/ysolda.com/blogs/journal/a-family-fair-isle)).
-My violin playing improved to the point that my sister told me I had exceeded the capabilities of my instrument and would need a better one.
+My sister told me that my violin playing had improved to the point of exceeding the capabilities of my current instrument.
 I also read nine books in three months (the largest amount of fiction I'd ever read in so short a time).
 I failed on the writing though.
 I found it difficult to motivate myself for that.

-There were other things too: I learned how to solve a Rubik's cube, clapped for the NHS, fixed things around the house, made calligraphy art, wrote letters, stereotypically started my own sour dough bread, learned how to pick locks, made a facsimile of my parents' high school magazine, and restored a Le Creuset cast iron pan.
+There were other things too: I learned how to solve a Rubik's cube; clapped for the NHS; fixed things around the house; made calligraphy art; wrote letters; stereotypically started my own sour dough bread; learned how to pick locks; made a facsimile of my parents' high school magazine; and restored a Le Creuset cast iron pan.

-I suppose other things were more ordinary, but still unusual for me: I played online games with friends, took better care of myself, watched copious amounts of television, and processed the passing of friends.
+I suppose other things were more ordinary, but still unusual for me: I played online games with friends; took better care of myself; watched copious amounts of television; and processed the passing of friends.

 ![Sour Dough Collection.
 Credit: John Urquhart Ferguson](images/bread.jpg "'...stereotypically started my own sour dough bread...'
 Credit: John Urquhart Ferguson")

-With the backdrop of horror going on around us all, it seems important to take stock of what we have and what we don't, and how we can make the most of it.
+With the backdrop of horror going on around us all, it seems important to take stock of what we have and what we don't; and how we can make the most of it.
 That also means how we can help others.
 I felt the best way I could help others was by only going out when necessary, and trying to make sure the people I employed would have jobs to come back to.
-I've done my best, and I feel good about that.
+I did my best, and I feel good about that.
 And it seems important to cling to the good things when there is so much to feel bad about right now.

 For me, the first lockdown ended at the start of August 2020.
-There were still restrictions in place (and more added later, as we faced our second wave), but that was when I started going in to work again.
+There were still restrictions in place (and more added later, as we faced our second wave), but that was when I started going into work again.
 So far, that hasn't changed.
 I suppose, technically, the lockdown doesn't really end until I can hug friends with abandon, and not have to consider the impact of travelling further than five miles from my home.
 This will be with us for a while.
 But I feel those first months might be a unique experience in my lifetime, and I hope I did the best I could with them.
 Only time will tell.